vercel/swr-site/pages/docs/mutation.ko.md

   - `optimisticData`: data to immediately update the client cache, or a function that receives current data and returns the new client cache data, usually used in optimistic UI.
   - `revalidate = true`: should the cache revalidate once the asynchronous update resolves.
   - `populateCache = true`: should the result of the remote mutation be written to the cache, or a function that receives new result and current result as arguments and returns the mutation result.
-  - `rollbackOnError = true`: should the cache rollback if the remote mutation errors.
+  - `rollbackOnError = true`: should the cache rollback if the remote mutation errors, or a function that receives the error thrown from fetcher as arguments and returns a boolean wether should rollback or not.
   - `throwOnError = true`: should the mutate call throw the error when fails.

 #### Return Values